Fracture: Strength

 Fracture strength, also known as breaking strength, is the stress at which a specimen fails via fracture.
 This is usually determined for a given specimen by a tensile test, which charts the stress–strain curve (see image).
 The final recorded point is the fracture strength.

 Ductile materials have a fracture strength lower than the ultimate tensile strength (UTS), whereas in brittle materials the fracture strength is equivalent to the UTS.
 If a ductile material reaches its ultimate tensile strength in a load-controlled situation, it will continue to deform, with no additional load application, until it ruptures.
 However, if the loading is displacement-controlled, the deformation of the material may relieve the load, preventing rupture.

 The statistics of fracture in random materials have very intriguing behavior, and was noted by the architects and engineers quite early.
 Indeed, fracture or breakdown studies might be the oldest physical science studies, which still remain intriguing and very much alive.
-Leonardo da Vinci, more than 500 years ago, observed that the tensile strengths of nominally identical specimens of iron wire decrease with increasing length of the wires (see e.g., for a recent discussion).
+Leonardo da Vinci, more than 500 years ago, observed that the tensile strengths of nominally identical specimens of iron wire decrease with increasing length of the wires.
 Similar observations were made by Galileo Galilei more than 400 years ago.
 This is the manifestation of the extreme statistics of failure (bigger sample volume can have larger defects due to cumulative fluctuations where failures nucleate and induce lower strength of the sample).